Rivers and Streams

 Like death in this midnight hour you seem,

-Life in your chill drops greedily burying;
+Life in your chill drops greedily burying,

-How solemn! the river a trailing pall, which takes, but never again gives back,
+How solemn! the river a trailing pall, which takes, but never again gives back.

 Like time with a clutch remorseless, continual, that which you take is forever gone,

-Like life’s quick dream, onward and onward ever hurrying.
+Like life’s quick dream, onward and onward ever hurrying,

-Unlike time you begin and end,
+But unlike time you begin and end,

 Unlike life you’ve a pathway steady,